JorgeluizAndrade/Pinguim-chat/README.md

 ## Serveless
-To meet the needs of real-time data storage and retrieval, we have chosen Redis as the primary database.
+To meet the needs of real-time data storage and retrieval, we have chosen Redis.
 Redis fits perfectly as a message broker and offers an efficient data structure for this purpose.

 ## Real-Time Chat
 To implement real-time chat functionality, we have opted for Pusher.
 Pusher provides an incredibly agile and effective real-time communication experience, allowing us to smoothly and robustly implement chat features.